As some of you know, I’ve been doing the “Keto” diet since mid-November 2018. I’ve seen great results thus far; in fact I’m now

 After that, you need to figure out what your limits are.
 The shorthand term is “macros.”
 You need to figure out what numbers you need to hit (or stay under) in each category to accomplish your goal.
 The four main ones are: carbs, fat, protein and calories.

 Lastly, get a scale to weigh yourself so you can track your progress.
 I recommend the RenPho bluetooth scale.
 It syncs to an app on your phone and measures everything (and I mean everything), so you can see how you’re doing.
-Also (and this may be less pleasant), take a before photo so you can physically document your progress.
-You’ll be glad you did at the end.
+Also (this may be less pleasant), take some “before” photos so you can physically document your progress.
+You’ll be glad you did at the end, trust me.

 I’m a pescatarian, so seafood is a staple for me.
 Most of you are carnivores I’m guessing, and that provides MANY more options for the diet.
 Meat=good.
 Very good for Keto.
 It provides plenty of protein, which is a pretty necessary aspect of the diet, aside from tasting good (there are vegan/vegetarian offshoots of the diet to be sure).
 Importantly, most meats, seafood and poultry have next to no carbs.
 So a nice juicy steak or salmon has the benefit of filling you up, providing essential nutrients AND keeping you from breaking your carb budget.